JugalGajjar/SciChat-LLM-with-PDF-Support/README.md

     ollama run mistral:instruct
     ```

+2. Add the pinecone API key and environment name in app.py

-2. Run the application:
+3. Run the application:
     ```sh
     python app.py
     ```

-3. Upload a PDF document through the interface (optional).
+4. Upload a PDF document through the interface (optional).

-4. Start asking questions related to the content of the uploaded PDF or any general questions.
+5. Start asking questions related to the content of the uploaded PDF or any general questions.